The health and safety of our clients and staff is the utmost importance to Turning Point Law.

 Paul McLaughlin's new role

-After an illustrious 46-year career as a lawyer and practice management advisor, Paul McLaughlin, our founding partner, has withdrawn from day-to-day involvement in Turning Point Law.
+After 46-years as a lawyer and practice management advisor, Paul McLaughlin has withdrawn from day-to-day involvement in Turning Point Law.

-Paul had long dreamed of setting up a high tech, highly personalized wills and estates boutique, so he left the Law Society in 2005 to establish Turning Point Law with his son, Andrew.
-Together, they spent 15 wonderful years building Turning Point Law, with Paul passing on as much as he could of his vast legal knowledge to Andrew.
+Paul left the Law Society in 2005 to establish Turning Point Law with his son, Andrew.
 However, it is now time for him to move into the background, though he will continue to support Turning Point Law in an "of counsel" role.

 Paul calls himself a "starfish lawyer".
 When asked to explain, he tells the story of a man walking with his granddaughter by the sea.
 There has been a storm and thousands of starfish are littering the beach.
 The little girl is picking them up and throwing them back into the water one at a time.
 The man asks, "Why are you bothering?
 There are so many starfish on the beach, it won't make any difference."
 She holds up a stranded starfish and says, "It'll make a difference to this one."